-THE MEDICATION ADMINISTRATION RECORD
+THE MEDICATION ADMINISTRATION RECORD Otherwise known as 'documentation'

-The final step in medication administration is to accurately document what you gave to the person!
+The final step in medication administration is to accurately document what you gave (or didn't give) to the person!
 The medication administration record (MAR) is part of the individual's permanent record.
-It is important since it describes the medications (prescription and non-prescription/over-the-counter) used by the individual, the doses, the routes and the times medications were taken.
+The MAR can be in paper or electronic.
+(Make sure you are familiar with your agencies MAR).
+It is important since it describes the medications (prescription and non-prescription/over-the-counter) taken by the individual, the doses, the routes and the times medications were taken.